AymaneD/generalNotes/README.md

 - DOM Based XSS (AKA Type-0)

 # Front End
+#### web vitals
+   1- Largest Contentful Paint (LCP): LCP measures the loading performance of the largest element visible within the viewport.
+It's an important metric because it reflects how quickly the main content of a web page becomes visible to the user.
+A good LCP score means faster load times and a better user experience.

+  2- First Input Delay (FID): FID measures the responsiveness of a web page by capturing the time it takes for the page to respond to a user's first interaction (e.g., clicking a button or selecting a menu).
+A lower FID score indicates a more responsive page.

+ 3 -   Cumulative Layout Shift (CLS): CLS quantifies the visual stability of a web page by measuring the extent to which page elements move or shift after the initial render.
+A low CLS score means fewer unexpected layout shifts, which helps prevent user frustration.

 #### Organisation

 Atomic Design  => Atoms , Molecules,  Organisms, Templates, Pages